-Good spacing of 18-24 inches allows air circulation hence preventing diseases.
+Good spacing of 18″ to 24″ inches allows air circulation hence preventing diseases.
 Harvesting the plant leaves early also promotes air circulation.
-Spider mites, thrips and whitefly also enjoy dining on the plant.
+Tiny red mites, thrips, and whitefly also enjoy dining on the plant.

 Herbal Properties And Uses Of Lemon Balm

-Some people may experience contact dermatitis with the herb, test yourself first before using it in any way.
+Some people may experience contact dermatitis with the herb, test yourself first before using these medicinal plants in any way.